JigsawStack/insanely-fast-whisper-api/README.md

 https://insanely-fast-whisper-api.fly.dev
 ```

-Run `fly logs -a insanely-fast-whisper` to view logs in real time of your fly machine.
+Run `fly logs -a insanely-fast-whisper-api` to view logs in real time of your fly machine.

 ## Deploying to other cloud providers
 Since this is a dockerized app, you can deploy it to any cloud provider that supports docker and GPUs with a few config tweaks.